 Mr. Rivera is a founding member of the Board of Trustees, former Treasurer and is currently the Board Chair.
 He is a graduate of New York City’s prestigious Regis High School (1980), Pitzer College (1984) and the Harvard Law School (1987).

 Mr. Rivera is an attorney who has practiced in the area of commercial litigation for over 30 years in New York City.
-He is currently Senior Counsel at Goetz Fitzpatrick LLP, a general practice law firm specializing in the areas of construction law and general commercial litigation.
+He is currently a Partner at R&R Legal Advisors LLC, a general business law firm with offices in NY and NJ specializing in working with dreamers, entrepreneurs, startups and small and mid-size businesses to create, grow, and protect their companies and ideas.
 Mr. Rivera lives in Westchester County, New York, with his wife and their two children.

-DORIS GIVENS attended District 16 schools in Bedford-Stuyvesant Brooklyn which serves as the home of Bedford Stuyvesant New Beginnings Charter School.
+DORIS GIVENS is our Board Trustee, Governance and Development Chair.
+She grew up attending District 16 schools in Bedford-Stuyvesant Brooklyn which serves as Bedford Stuyvesant New Beginnings Charter School’s home district.

-Ms. Givens is a semi-retired Banker who served as a Vice President, Operations Executive and Strategic Business Partner, respectively, over the course of 20 years for JPMorgan Chase and the Federal Reserve Bank of New York.
-She recently served as Senior Director of Ops and Strategy for Year Up, Inc. She is the immediate past President of Jack and Jill of America, Brooklyn Chapter and currently serves an independent consultant.
-She is passionate about developing and advancing our next generation of leaders and lives in Brooklyn with her family.
+Ms. Givens served as Senior Director for Year Up, Inc., a national workforce development nonprofit.
+She is the immediate past President of Jack and Jill of America, Brooklyn Chapter and is passionate about developing and advancing our next generation of leaders.
+She lives with her family in Brooklyn.

 KEVIN A. NESBITT has a career dedicated to working on the behalf of students and faculty in diverse settings ranging from the Department of Education (NYC), Charter School Management, to Columbia University, the New School, John Jay College and presently at Hunter College as Assistant Dean for Student Affairs.
 His emphasis is on cultivating a culture of cross-trained academic and student affairs professionals engaging in high impact practices.
 These efforts lead to student persistence, student retention and graduates prepared to engage in critical professions.
 Dean Nesbitt most recently served CUNY as John Jay College’s Director of Faculty Affairs where he managed the tenure and promotion process and faculty development opportunities until November 2015.
 With a focus on enrollment management, he currently oversees the Offices of Admissions, Recruitment, the Welcome Center and Financial Aid at Hunter College.
 He currently serves on CUNY Vice Chancellor’s Arts and Education Committee.